openstack/nova/doc/source/admin/configuration/hypervisor-vmware.rst

 OpenStack VM.
 You can perform advanced vSphere operations in vCenter while you configure OpenStack resources such as VMs through the OpenStack dashboard.

 The figure does not show how networking fits into the architecture.
-Both ``nova-network`` and the OpenStack Networking Service are supported.
 For details, see :ref:`vmware-networking`.

 Configuration overview